bthieurmel/highchartsUtils/README.md

 highchartsUtils
 ===============

 highchartsUtils is an R package, based on rCharts.
-We We focus here on the javascript libraries highcharts, highstocks and highmaps.
+We focus here on the javascript libraries highcharts, highstocks and highmaps.

 Installation